German submarine U-864: Sinking

-After repairs and adjustments to her snorkel were completed U-864 commenced submerged trials but German radio transmissions regarding her whereabouts had been decrypted and British submarine was sent from the British submarine base at Lerwick to intercept.
+After repairs and adjustments to her snorkel were completed, U-864 commenced submerged trials, but German radio transmissions regarding her whereabouts had been decrypted and British submarine was sent from the British submarine base at Lerwick to intercept.

-On 6 February, U-864 passed the Fedje area without being detected but after one of her engines began to misfire, she was ordered to return to Bergen where an escort would be provided at Hellisøy.
-On 9 February, Venturer detected U-864s diesel engine noise using her hydrophone as she was refraining from using active sonar (ASDIC) to avoid disclosing her position and later spotted the U-boat's snorkel.
+On 6 February, U-864 passed the Fedje area without being detected, but after one of her Diesel engines began to misfire, she was ordered to return to Bergen where an escort would be provided at Hellisøy.
+On 9 February, Venturer detected U-864s engine noise using her hydrophone as she was refraining from using active sonar (ASDIC) to avoid disclosing her position and later spotted the U-boat's snorkel.

 In a long engagement and in a situation for which neither crew had been trained, Venturer waited 45 minutes after making contact before going to action stations.
 Recognising they were being followed and that their escort had still not arrived, U-864 began zig-zagging.
 After three hours, Venturer fired all four bow torpedo tubes at the U-boat's predicted position, beginning at 12:12, at 17-second intervals and at variable depths, then dived deeper to avoid retaliation.
 U-864 heard the torpedoes coming and also dived deeper and turned away.
-Evading the first three, she steered into the path of the fourth and imploded, split in two and sank with all hands, coming to rest in over 150 m of water, 2 nmi west of Fedje.
+Evading the first three, she steered into the path of the fourth and imploded, split in two and sank with all hands, coming to rest in over of water, west of Fedje.

-The battle between U-864 and HMS Venturer was the subject of a highly fictionalized version in the comic book "Le dernier secret d'Hitler" by Mathieu Mariolle, Fabio Piacentini and Massimo Travaglini.
+The battle between U-864 and HMS Venturer was the subject of a highly fictionalized version in the comic book Le dernier secret d'Hitler (Hitler's Last Secret) by Mathieu Mariolle, Fabio Piacentini and Massimo Travaglini.